East Devon: Elections

-Since the last boundary changes in 2019 the council has comprised 60 councillors representing 30 wards, with each ward electing one, two or three councillors.
+Since the last boundary changes in 2019, the council has comprised 60 councillors representing 30 wards, with each ward electing one, two or three members under the multi-member first-past-the-post system.
 Elections are held every four years.

-East Devon is covered by two parliamentary constituencies: Exmouth and Exeter East and Honiton and Sidmouth.
+Parliamentary representation

+East Devon District is divided between two parliamentary constituencies for elections to the House of Commons.
+These constituency boundaries do not exactly follow the district boundary, as they are drawn to achieve electoral parity across the wider region.